spaghetti-cod3r/SSD-Labs/lab1/report.md

   - avoid using functions like `shell_exec`, `exec`, or `system` with user-controlled input
   - sanitize and validate all inputs rigorously
-  - ue safer alternatives like parameterized commands or libraries that handle shell execution securely
+  - use safer alternatives like parameterized commands or libraries that handle shell execution securely